lsilvs/M101x-Homework-4.3/README.md

 LOG: '<secret code here>'
 Chrome 43.0.2357 (Linux): Executed 4 of 4 SUCCESS (0.21 secs / 0.126 secs)
 ```

+To visit the app open `http://localhost:3000/assessment/` using the browser.

 Here's what you need to do with `controllers.js` and
 `templates/search_bar.html` to complete this assignment.